sarasm93/travel-stories2/README.md

 ### **Resolved problems and bugs**
 The stories saved by a user wasn´t showing on the saved stories page under the Saved tab in the navbar.
 A 500 error was thrown.
 This was solved by putting debug=True in the back end so a all errors could be shown in the front end app that was related to the back end.
 Then it was obvious that there was a typo in the filter on the front end to filter out the saved stories.

 On the create destination page, there was a problem with rendering the name of the priority options (e.g. "Now" for option with value 1, "Soon" for value 2 aso.).
 This was solved by adding a ternary that renders the names depending on which value is fetched from the api.
+There was also a problem with making the priority field required and show an alert message if no option is selected.
+This was solved by adding if statements to the handleSubmit function in the DestinationCreateForm.js - if `priority == ""` show an alert message; if `priority !== ""` submit the form.

 When submitting a comment, instead of showing the placeholder text "Comment here" in the form, the comment text that was just submitted was still displayed.
 This was caused by a missplacement of the call to the setContent()-function in CommentCreateForm.js, which was placed after the setStory().
 To solve this the setContent(""); was simply moved ahead of setStory(), see image below.